 Making up missing weekends;

 In April, August and December other workshops and conferences on theoretical topics relevant to the Biodanza System are scheduled, they are an additional part of the training.

 (The directors can choose the number of conferences to include in the programme), every workshop and conference is followed by a vivencia.

 Each student should attend a minimum of 3 workshops, conferences or congresses during their training.
 These must include one or more of the following (after the student has at least one year of experience) The Minotaur Project, The Heart of the Transformation or The Tree of Desires.

 Written Report (resumé) of the theoretical topic of each school weekend;

-On completion of each weekend the student is required to make a written report ( resumé ) based on the subject matter relative to each module of the training cycle, to be sent to one or more of the directors before the following workshop.
-The resumé of a least one page of A4 should contain the student’s understanding of the theoretical content of the weekend and any relevant personal impressions and experiences of the vivencial content of the weekend.
+On completion of each weekend the student is required to make a written report ( resumé ) based on the subject matter relative to each module of the training cycle, to be sent by email to one or more of the directors before the following workshop.
+The resumé (equivalent to one page of A4) should contain the student’s understanding of the theoretical content of the weekend and any relevant personal impressions and experiences of the vivencial content of the weekend.

 The unique programme for the training of Biodanza teachers includes 7 methodology workshops;